Donors step up ties with Somalia; praise rebuilding efforts

 WASHINGTON Major Western donors have stepped up efforts in recent weeks to reengage with Somalia, opening the way for increased development assistance to a country trying to shake off years of conflict.

 A senior British official said in Washington that London will host a conference with the new Somali government of President Hassan Sheikh Mohamud on May 7.
-The meeting will focus on rebuilding the security forces, police, and justice system and discuss resuming relations with the World Bank.
+The meeting will focus on rebuilding the security forces, police, and justice system and discuss how to reengage with agencies like the World Bank.

 Somalia has been mired in civil strife for more than two decades, leaving the African nation in grinding poverty, militancy and maritime piracy, without a functioning central government.